gtxaspec/wz_flash-helper/docs/README_switch_fw.md

 switch_fw_to="stock"
 ```

+**IMPORTANT:** DO NOT DISCONNECT POWER when switch firmware operation is going on.
+This would brick your camera.

 Conditions for switch firmware operation to work:
 1. Current firmware type must be different from `restore_fw_type` value
 2. All partition images of the firmware types that you want to switch to must present in either:
 - `(SD card)/wz_flash-helper/restore/stock` or
 - `(SD card)/wz_flash-helper/restore/openipc`
 3. All partition images must come with their md5sum file in <partition image>.md5sum

 **Note:**
 - `restore_partitions` option must be disabled like the above configurations.
 If both `restore_partitions` and `switch_fw`are enabled, both operations would not be executed.